Skip to main content

 The Financial Aid office is required by federal regulations to periodically review the academic progress of financial aid recipients to ensure that they are moving towards the completion of their program of study.

-A student is considered to be making Satisfactory Academic Progress (SAP) if the student meets both qualitative and quantitative standards described below.
+A student is considered to be making Satisfactory Academic Progress (SAP) if the student meets both the qualitative and quantitative standards described below.

 Qualitative Standard